It’s bee day. Two colonies have been delivered. They’re just settling into their new home on the rainwater tank.

 A recent change in the law allows beekeepers to use smokers during total fire bans when they must move their hives.

-Last year I met a commercial apiarist, who had attended one of my sustainable living talks in Logan City, and he’s agreed to sell us two complete ‘eight frame’ hives, with a spare for re-painting.
+Last year I met a commercial apiarist, who had attended one of my sustainable living talks in Logan City, and he’s agreed to sell me two complete ‘eight frame’ hives, with a spare for re-painting.

 To survive, honeybees need a varied source of pollen (for protein), a variety of nectars (carbohydrate) and water for drinking.
 There’s a publication ‘Fat bee, skinny bee’ about bee nutrition for the industry.

 Small, weak colonies seem most vulnerable to attack by pests and diseases.
 Weak hives are also liable to have their honey robbed by nearby colonies.
 Robbing heightens the risk of pest and disease spread, and the risk is highest if it’s feral bees that rob.
+There’s plenty of feral bees in my district.

 Jobs to do

-It’s rather exciting.
+It’s all rather exciting.

 3rd April 2008